| ''Never

 well," Floyd answered.
 "The moose aren't

 moving in this weather anyway."
+Only a few miles

 up the Running Lake road Mother Nature began calling,